 I hope you pick someone you love and make them this blackberry cobbler.
 Because I’m a firm believer that the best dishes aren’t made out of a necessity to eat, they’re made out of love for the person who is going to be eating them.

 - Self-rising flour

 - Fresh or erries

 How to Make Berry Cobbler

-Place your berries in a bowl and add about a tablespoon of butter.
-Sprinkle 1/2 C sugar over them.
+Place your fresh or frozen berries in a bowl.
+Add about a tablespoon of butter and sprinkle 1/2 cup of sugar over them.

 Heat these in the microwave for about a minute or two, until the butter is melted and the berries are warm.

 Give them a taste and make sure they are sweet enough for you.

 If they’re still too tart for your taste, you can easily mix in some more sugar to your taste.

 In a medium casserole dish, place a stick of butter.